shcorya/swarm.yachts/stacks/garage/index.md

 openssl rand -base64 32 | tee /dev/stderr | docker secret create garage_admin_token - > /dev/null
 ```

-## Discovery
-A [consul](https://hub.docker.com/_/consul) service will be deployed as part of this stack.
-This allows the garage nodes to exchange gossip messages and assists with automatic privisioning.
-Opening a user interface to consul through the web allows the user to visualize which nodes are able to reach one another.
-For the sake of system security, it is advisable to add [basic authentication](https://swarm.yacts/stacks/caddy/#basic-authentication) to this service.

 ## Compose
 ```bash
 cat << EOL | docker stack deploy -c - garage